hpcugent/vsc_user_docs/mkdocs/docs/HPC/troubleshooting.md

 Using the resources of multiple nodes is often done using a [Message Passing Interface (MPI)](https://en.wikipedia.org/wiki/Message_Passing_Interface) library.
 MPI allows nodes to communicate and coordinate, but it also introduces additional complexity.

-An example of how you can make beneficial use of multiple nodes can be found [here](multi_core_jobs.md#parallel-computing-with-mpi).
+We have an example of [how you can make beneficial use of multiple nodes](multi_core_jobs.md#parallel-computing-with-mpi).

 You can also use MPI in Python, some useful packages that are also available on the HPC are: